chimera-linux/cports/Packaging.md

   linter may not be exhaustive as the SPDX license data do not specify whether a license should be distributed or not.
-* `strip` *(true)* If disabled, ELF files in this package will not be stripped, which means debug symbols will remain where thesy are and debug package will not be generated.
+* `strip` *(true)* If disabled, ELF files in this package will not be stripped, which means debug symbols will remain where they are and debug package will not be generated.
 * `ltostrip` *(false)* By default, `lto` being enabled disables stripping of static archives, as LTO archives consist of bitcode and not object